vincentiusmartin/QBiC-Pred/qbic-offline/README.md

 Below is an example of a command to run QBiC offline:
 > `python3 qbic.py -i testing_resources/input_mutation_test.vcf -g testing_resources/tflist_test.txt -c hg19 -o predictons.tsv`.

-The first parameteer `-i` is the input mutation file and `-g` is a file with all TF genes of interest.
-Please see the full list of the supported TF genes [here](https://github.com/vincentiusmartin/QBiC-Pred/blob/master/website/resources/TF_names_v_1.01.txt).
+The first parameter `-i` is the input mutation file and `-g` is a file with all TF genes of interest--please see the full list of the supported TF genes [here](https://github.com/vincentiusmartin/QBiC-Pred/blob/master/website/resources/TF_names_v_1.01.txt).
 Then `-c` as the chromosome version and `-o` for the output directory.
+For the full list of available arguments, do `python3 qbic.py --help`.